RalPhD and The Autonomous Paper

 Closing Remarks

-My longer-term objective is to use these principles to focus on making more personally meaningful and tangible progress on [[ angadh.com/_notes/spaceship-engineering-1|building spaceships ]] without, for example, the hallucinations of the above paper.
-With few funders9 for such work, perhaps a team of AI agents working alongside humans — an agentic research team, if you will — can help drag this idea from the future into the present.
+My longer-term objective is to use these ideas to make more personally meaningful and tangible progress on [[ angadh.com/_notes/spaceship-engineering-1|building spaceships ]] without, for example, the hallucinations of the above paper.
+With few funders11 for such work, perhaps a team of AI agents working alongside humans — an agentic research team, if you will — can help drag this idea from the future into the present.

 1. As this lacks a singular definition, I define this as the kind of research question that lacks an answer — or, at least, a definitive one.
 A PhD is awarded for making the question seem worthwhile to have spent time thinking about alongside developing an acceptable set of answers that either resolve the question or lead to even more questions.